dgageot/simplelenium/README.md

 ## Setup (Maven)

-Add Simplelenium as a test dependency to your project and you are all set to go.
+Add Simplelenium as a maventest dependency to your project and you are all set to go. **Simplelenium requires java 8**.

 ```xml
 <dependency>